 Slow down.
 It’s a long-standing message but one that is always worth repeating, which is why AA Ireland are pleased to support Slow Down Day, the latest road safety initiative led by An Garda Síochána.

-A recent RSA report on fatal collisions between 2008 and 2012 found that excessive speed contributed to one in every three fatal collisions during that time.
+An RSA report on fatal collisions between 2008 and 2012 found that excessive speed contributed to one in every three fatal collisions during that time.
 But it is avoidable, and even small changes can make a big difference – as a general rule a 1% reduction in average speed will bring about a 4% reduction in fatal collisions.
 This is why reducing motorists’ speed is essential to improving road safety.

 “I think we all accept that, when it comes to the rules of the road, motorists in Ireland often take too lax an approach,” says Conor Faughnan, AA Director of Consumer Affairs.
 “When it comes to driving behaviour, speed is the most lethal bad habit you can develop behind the wheel.
 Not only does it significantly increase your chances of being in a crash, it also makes the outcome of any incident more severe.”